 Another trend is to combine a distinctive word with a descriptive word.
 For example, there are over 500 live marks that include the word CHAT for some type of mobile application or website.
 The term CHAT is merely descriptive of communicating with others.
 Including this term in a trademark search will only unnecessarily increase the references that must be reviewed because no one at this point can exclusively own the right to CHAT for some form of communication application.

-Focus your search on what matters, and you will increase the effectiveness of your trademark searches.
+Focus your search on what matters, dominant terms, and you will increase the effectiveness of your trademark searches.